RemoteRabbit/terrareg/README.md

 ## Configuration

-The plugin comes with the following default configuration:
+The plugin comes with the following default configuration (see [docs/guide/configuration.md](docs/guide/configuration.md) for all options):

 ```lua
 require("terrareg").setup({